 Definition and Epidemiology of Squamous Cell Carcinoma

-Cutaneous squamous cell carcinoma is a non-melanoma skin cancer arising from the suprabasal epidermal keratinocytes that invades the dermis as well.
+Cutaneous squamous cell carcinoma is a non-melanoma skin cancer arising from the suprabasal epidermal keratinocytes.

 Non-melanoma skin cancers are the most common type of skin cancers affecting humans.
-SCC is the second most common non-melanoma skin cancer followed by basal cell carcinoma, affecting tropical population the most.
+SCC is the second most common non-melanoma skin cancer following basal cell carcinoma.
 It is seen most frequently in sun exposed areas in people aged more than 40 years.
-White males are more likely to be affected by this cancer, however, quite notably, SCC is the most common skin cancer in patients with darker skin types.
+White males are more likely to be affected by this cancer, however SCC is the most common skin cancer in patients with darker skin types.

 Classification of Squamous Cell Carcinoma

 Direct exposure to the sun

 - Clear cell SCC

 - Spindle cell SCC

 Unrelated to sun exposure